A lightweight system for tracking applications

 A simple structure for applications, follow-ups, and next actions that fits a solo job search.

 Tracking works when it is boring.
 The structure should make the next step obvious without becoming another place you have to maintain.
+It also stays useful when paired with tailoring a resume to a posting and resume versions.

 - Store only the fields you will actually use again.